Scaatis/AgeOfSail/README.md

     }
 Announces that a player has hit another player with cannons, how much damage was done and how many hit points the defender has remaining.
 (2)

+    { "type":"rename",
+      "oldname":"Blackbot v.1",
+      "newname":"Blackbot v.2"
+    }
+Announces that another sailor has renamed his captain.

+    { "type":"taunt",
+      "yelledby":"Blackbot v.2",
+      "text":"Thou art a yellow-bellied deckswab"
+    }
+You are being taunted!
+You will not receive this message if you were the one taunting.

     { "type":"report",
       "ships": [
         { "id":77